 “For all adult hospital stays in Michigan in 2009, eliminating payment for [urinary tract] infections decreased hospital pay for only 25 hospital stays (0.003% of all stays).”
 This drastically underestimates the number of people who get infections.
 The CDC estimates that 560,000 catheter-associated urinary tract infections (CAUTIs) occur annually and leads to an estimated 13,000 attributable deaths each year.

-When this program was originally announced, Medicare expected savings of $20 million annually and Medicaid estimated a further savings on their side of $35 million over 5 years.
-The savings was expected to come from reduced reimbursements for ten “never events” including UTIs and pressure ulcers.
+When they originally announced this program , Medicare expected savings of $20 million annually and Medicaid estimated a further savings on their side of $35 million over 5 years.
+They expected the savings to come from reduced reimbursements for ten “never events” including UTIs and pressure ulcers.
 It is now clear that this is NOT going to happen without a major change within hospital systems.

 “The policy was well intended but its financial savings from non-payment for catheter-associated UTIs are negligible because of the data used to implement the policy,” says author Jennifer Meddings, MD, MSc, an assistant professor in the Department of Internal Medicine, Division of General Medicine at U-M Medical School.